public abstract class BuiltStatement extends RegularStatement

 either when the driver tries to execute the query, or when you call certain public methods (for

-Whenever possible (and unless you call setForceNoValues(boolean)
+Whenever possible (and unless you call setForceNoValues(boolean), the builder will

 try to handle values passed to its methods as standalone values bound to the query string with